yemicoded/menu-management/README.md

 ## Testing Endpoints

-1. Ensure to must have run the project on your local environment.
+1. Ensure to must have run the project on your local environment on the default port (4002).
-2. Using Postman Desktop, visit [My Postman Workspace for this Project](https://www.postman.com/yemicoded/workspace/menu-management/overview) to test the endpoints
+2. Using Postman Desktop, visit [My Postman Workspace for this Project](https://www.postman.com/yemicoded/workspace/menu-management/overview) to test the endpoints.
+3. Change the postman environment to staging environment

 ## Additional Notes